Harry Kongshavn

 Harry Kongshavn (23 February 1899 – 17 December 1969) was a Norwegian chess player, Norwegian Chess Championship winner (1951).

 Biography

-Harry Kongshavn was born in Hidra as the son of a fisherman.
+Harry Kongshavn was born in Hitterø Municipality in Lister og Mandal county, Norway.
+He was the son of a fisherman.
 He worked as an electrician at Elektrisk Bureau, and built illegal radios in Oslo during the Second World War as a member of the Norwegian resistance group Wiedswang.

 In the late 1940s and begin 1950s, Harry Kongshavn was one of the leading Norwegian chess players.
 In 1951, he won Norwegian Chess Championship.

 Harry Kongshavn played for Norway in the Chess Olympiad: